srikanth-narayanan/CarND-Vehicle-Detection/README.md

 The link to the project video output [Link to Video Result](./project_video_out.mp4)

-The final implementation of the entire pipeline is implemented as python package with serveral class definition in the folder `vehicleDetector`.
-The package has `Detector` class and it can be generalised to be used with more updated classifier used in the future.
+The final implementation of the entire pipeline is implemented as python package with several class definition in the folder `vehicleDetector`.
+The package has `Detector` class and it can be generalized to be used with more updated classifier used in the future.
 This module also contains a box class which has double ended queue that holds the old frame detected boxes and it is used in the smoothing operation of the bound boxes for detected vehicle.

-### Harder Challenge

-In the harder challenge the lane detection pipeline and vehicle detection pipeline are combined together.
-The link to the video output[ Link to combined video result](./project_video_combined.mp4)

 ### Discussion

 The following are the situations that the pipeline might not be robust,

-- The dataset contains only cars and non cars, in reality the road is shared by several differnt vehicles.
+- The dataset contains only cars and non cars, in reality the road is shared by several different vehicles.
 The pipeline will fail to detect if a new vehicle is present in the lane.
-- When a large dataset is used to train the classifier much better detection can be achieved, but it will be a balance of detection speed and accuracy. may be building a better classifer based on conv net using tensor flow might help to improve peformance without compromise on speed.
+- When a large dataset is used to train the classifier much better detection can be achieved, but it will be a balance of detection speed and accuracy. may be building a better classifier based on conv net using tensor flow might help to improve performance without compromise on speed.
 - In adverse weather conditions the images will appear blurry and can change the Hog value of the features.
-A much larger dataset with varying weather and lightining conditions can be used as input or image augumentation can be used as input to improve the detection.
+A much larger dataset with varying weather and lighting conditions can be used as input or image augmentation can be used as input to improve the detection.
-- There are edge case situation such as identifying vehicle in deep curves, vehicle being towed facing opposite direction etc. Possible peforming a sensor fusion with radar data might help.
+- There are edge case situation such as identifying vehicle in deep curves, vehicle being towed facing opposite direction etc. Possible performing a sensor fusion with radar data might help.
 - While considering a real time implementation a balance between accuracy and speed has to be achieved.